-Family doctors treat patients of all ages, from infants to the elderly.
-These primary care providers tend to a variety of common ailments and injuries and might refer patients to specialists if more advanced treatment is needed.
-Family doctors counsel their patients on health topics, including the importance of exercise and a healthy diet.
+Family doctors are primary care physicians who care for patients of all ages, from infants to the elderly.
+They treat a variety of common ailments and injuries and might refer patients to specialists if more advanced treatment is needed.
+Family doctors counsel their patients on health topics, including the importance of preventive medicine, exercise and a healthy diet.
 They also prescribe medications and administer vaccinations.

-Family doctors usually earn good money, especially those who have private practices.
-The working hours of a family doctor are generally more consistent with regular business hours than most types of physicians; however, some overtime or weekend hours might be required.
+The working hours for family doctors are generally consistent with regular business hours.
+These highly trained professionals enjoy better-than-average incomes.
+However, the education and training required to enter this field is long and expensive.
+Some overtime or weekend hours might be required.
 Family doctors spend much of their time interacting with patients, resulting in hours on their feet and a risk of illness.

-Sources: *American Medical Association, **U.S. Bureau of Labor Statistics, ***Jobs posted by employers (October 2012), ****O*NET OnLine.
+Sources: American Medical Association, U.S. Bureau of Labor Statistics (May, 2014), O*NET OnLine, PayScale